-AYUDH members distributing food at floodaffected areas in Kerala in 2018.
+Volunteers distributing food at floodaffected areas in Kerala in 2018.

-AYUDH Pune tackled the problem of space constraints for implementing green initiatives by conducting organic terracegardening workshops in companies, housing societies and educational institutions, reaching out to a total of 6,000 families in one year.
+AYUDH Pune tackled the problem of space constraints in cities by conducting organic terrace-gardening workshops for housing societies, educational institutions, and companies.
+They reached out to 6,000 families in one year.